ftresa93/UFood_marketing/README.md

 ### Project Objective:

-UFood is an established player in the retail food sector, with hundreds of thousands of registered customers and almost one million consumers served annually.
+UFood is an established player in the retail food sector and the lead food delivery app in Brazil, present in over a thousand cities. with hundreds of thousands of registered customers and almost one million consumers served annually.
 The company offers products across five major categories: wines, rare meat products, exotic fruits, specially prepared fish, and sweet products.
 These products are sold through three sales channels: physical stores, catalogs, and the company’s website.

 The key objectives of this project are: